Sathyaish/Project-Euler/README.md

 # Project-Euler

-This repository contains problems I solve from the [problem archives](https://projecteuler.net/archives) provided on the [Project Euler](https://projecteuler.net/) website.
+This repository contains my solutions to the [problem archives](https://projecteuler.net/archives) provided on the [Project Euler](https://projecteuler.net/) website.

 Note that these are different from the [recent problems](https://projecteuler.net/recent) provided on the website.